ankitghosh00/Weathaer-App-Oras-/README.md

 ## This weather app is an app that I have designed based on an AI concept.It will tell what needs to be done at that temperature by providing different temperatures in different cities.

 # Feature
 ## This is a very beginning friendly project of Flutter.
-A simple weather forecast App using Open Weather #MapAPI.
-I have used #StatefulWidget for state management.
+A simple weather forecast App using Open Weather MapAPI.
+I have used #StatefulWidget for  statemanagement.
 For
-network calls I used the popular Flutter package geolocator and flutter_spinkit
+## network calls I used the popular Flutter package geolocator and flutter_spinkit

 This project is a starting point for a Flutter application.